ossf/scorecard/README.md

 decisions about accepting these risks, evaluating alternative solutions, or working with the maintainers to make improvements.

-The inspiration for Scorecards’ logo:
+The inspiration for Scorecard’s logo:
 ["You passed!
 All D's ... and an A!"](https://youtu.be/rDMMYT3vkTk)

 #### Project Goals